-He is the teacher, whose lectures one wants to continue forever.
+He is the teacher, whose lectures, one wishes, continue forever.

 Where most people in life struggle to find the meaning of success in their respective careers, he shines at the pinnacle of the two most exciting ones.
 Related, but two, double but one.

 For a man who has lived and performed storytelling all his life, to write the story of himself could have been daunting, just to live upto the persona he has built for himself.
 But he does it with great wit and enthusiasm, treating himself like a character from his play and a product that he wants to connect (‘sell’) emotionally with his colleagues and readers (‘students’).

 This autobiography is not the tell-all types, this is about how he wants us to perceive him and maybe also, how he wants to perceive himself.